 Custody Risk.
-Less developed markets are more likely to experience problems with the clearing and settling of trades and the holding of securities by local banks, agents and depositories.
+The Indian securities market is less developed and is more likely than more developed securities markets to experience problems with the clearing and settling of trades and the holding of securities by local banks, agents and depositories.

 Energy Sector Risk.
 The value of securities issued by companies in the energy sector may decline for many reasons, including, among others, changes in energy prices, government regulations, energy conservation efforts and potential civil liabilities.